faranalytics/streams-logger/README.md

 ### Log Context Properties

 _Streams_ provides a rich selection of contextual information with each logging call.
 This information is provided in a `LogContext` object that is passed as a single argument to the function assigned to the `format` property of the `FormatterOptions` object that is passed to the `Formatter` constructor.
-Please see [Formatting](#formatting) for instructions on how to incorporate contextual information into your logged message.
+Please see the [example](#example-serializer) for instructions on how to incorporate contextual information into your logged message.

 |Property|Description|Config Prerequisite|
 |---|---|---|